Martin Zielonka: Board memberships

 Zielonka was a member of the Central Conference of American Rabbis, the American Jewish Historical Society, the Jewish Research Society, the Freemasons, and the Rotary Club.

 Personal life

 In 1901, he married Dora Schatzky.
 Their son was Rabbi David Leopold, who served as rabbi of Temple Beth El of Corsicana, Texas, and of Congregation Schaarai Zedek in Tampa, Florida.
 Zielonka gave the baccalaureate sermon when David was ordained at Hebrew Union College in 1929.

 Death

 Zielonka died in Providence Hospital on January 1, 1938.
 A large crowd of different religions and races attended his funeral at Temple Mount Sinai, including Bishop of El Paso Anthony Joseph Schuler.
 Rabbi Edgar Magnin of Los Angeles prayed at the funeral and assistant rector of St. Clement's Episcopal Church Rev. B. M. G. Williams delivered the eulogy.
 83 cars followed the hearse with Zielonka's body to Mt.
 Sinai Cemetery, where he was buried.
-An additional 19 cars were already at the cemetery, making a total of nearly 400 people who attended the burial.
+An additional 19 cars were already at the cemetery, bringing the total to nearly 400 people attending the burial.